gcc3/content-hub/README.md

 Used to set the site links in the format of `name1:url1,name2:url2`.

 REACT_APP_USE_SEARCH
-Used to enable the search page.
+Used to enable the search.